On-line predictive linear regression: Appendix E: Miscellaneous statistical results

 In the case of the Gauss linear model, the likelihood function is

 and we can take

 as new parameters (the ``natural parameters'' of the exponential model), whose range $(-\infty,0)\times\bbbr^{K+1}$ has a non-empty interior.

-For the MA model, we will prove the bounded completeness for every subspace of $\bbbr^{K+1}$ assuming that the distribution of $\mathbf{z}_1$ is concentrated and is absolutely continuous in the subspace; this will imply the bounded completeness of the MA model.
+For the MVA model, we will prove the bounded completeness for every subspace of $\bbbr^{K+1}$ assuming that the distribution of $\mathbf{z}_1$ is concentrated and is absolutely continuous in the subspace; this will imply the bounded completeness of the MVA model.
 We will use the same notation as before, but the dimension of the vectors $\textbf{z}_n$ will be $\overline{K}$ rather than $K+1$.
 The likelihood function is

 There is some redundancy in our parameterization as the matrix $\mathbfit{A}$ is symmetric, so we take only $\sigma>0$, $\gamma_j$, $\mu_j$ and $A_{j,k}$ for $j\ge k$ as our parameters; the only restriction is that the symmetric matrix with elements $A_{j,k}$ is required to be positive definite.
 Introducing new parameters